Effects of Humidity on stored coffee

 Whole beans are easier to care for once their one way package has been opened, as they have less surface area than ground coffee does, meaning it doesn’t go stale as quick.
 Much like green beans, roasted beans and ground coffee should be stored in an airtight container and kept in a cool and dark place.

 As perfect as it may seem, the last place you want to store your coffee is in the fridge or freezer.
 This is because each time you pull the canister out of the fridge and open the lid, moisture will rush into it, effectively saturating the coffee.
-Opening the canister while cold can also cause condensation to build up inside, which can cause mold as well.

 Keeping pre-ground coffee fresh is likely the most difficult, but keeping it in an airtight container, and in a similar environment that whole beans stay fresh in, the ground coffee should last into the week without any adverse flavors forming.